TarikVu/StudyStack/redux-introduction/chapter-2/README.md

     )
 ```
 ### Summary
-After grabbing and ordering the data of ordered posts, we call `map()` on this array in order to wrap the posts in an `<article>` element.
+After grabbing and ordering the data of ordered posts, we call `map()` on this array in order to wrap each of the posts in an `<article>` element.
+This will create a component for each post.
 When mapping we utilize the posts' fields (setup within `prepare` in the slice) to display the userId, timestamp and reaction buttons.